teli203/Password-Generator/README.md

 # Password-Generator
+An application that generates a random password based on user-selected criteria.
+Built with basic html, css, and java.
-This is a password generator with click buttons based off of what I think a client would ask
+This app is design to help create a passwords with a few clicks of a button.

 ![](images/screenshot.png)